 The program utilizes a province wide system of collection depots where consumers can drop off unwanted computer equipment and televisions at no additional charge.
 The program utilizes a province-wide system of collection depots where consumers can drop off unwanted computer equipment, televisions, and other electronics at no additional charge.
 The EHF that is charged at the time of purchase of new, obligated electronics covers the cost to safely and securely recycle them at their end-of-life.

-Members of the EPRA Manitoba program will pay Environmental Handling Fees (EHF) to EPRA based on the numbers of units sold in or into Manitoba.
+Stewards of the EPRA Saskatchewan program remit the Environmental Handling Fees (EHFs) to EPRA Saskatchewan that they collect on the electronics that are sold in Saskatchewan.

-It is expected that EPRA Manitoba program members will recover the EHFs they pay EPRA by charging the EHFs to their customers, whether wholesale or retail.
+It is expected that EPRA Saskatchewan program Stewards will recover the EHFs they pay EPRA Saskatchewan by charging the EHFs to their customers, whether wholesale or retail.

-EPRA Manitoba will only receive one EHF for each unit sold in Manitoba.
-Generally, the “first seller” in Manitoba, as defined in the Regulation, must be a member of EPRA Manitoba.
-If all your suppliers (of the regulated products) are EPRA Manitoba members and they have paid EPRA the EHFs, you must still register with EPRA, but you do not have to remit EHFs to EPRA.
+EPRA Saskatchewan will only receive one EHF for each unit sold in SK.
+Generally, the “first seller” in Saskatchewan, as defined in the Regulation, must be a Steward of EPRA Saskatchewan.
+If all your suppliers (of the regulated products) are EPRA Saskatchewan Stewards and they have paid EPRA Saskatchewan the EHFs, you must still register with EPRA Saskatchewan but you do not have to remit EHFs to EPRA Saskatchewan.
 Instead, your supplier will charge you the EHF at the time of invoicing.
-If some of your suppliers are EPRA Manitoba members and some are not, you must join EPRA Manitoba and report and pay EHFs on products you buy from non-EPRA Manitoba members.
+If some of your suppliers are EPRA Saskatchewan Stewards and some are not, you must join EPRA Saskatchewan and report and pay EHFs on products you buy from non-EPRA Saskatchewan Stewards.
 EHF online reporting system is available on this website.

 There are no EHFs applicable to used or refurbished equipment.